SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 >Note: PnPjs version 3.x is only supported in SPFx version 1.14 and higher and NodeJs version 12.x and higher.

 1. Update the rush stack compiler to 4.2.
 This is covered in this [great article by Elio](https://www.eliostruyf.com/define-the-typescript-version-you-want-to-use-in-sharepoint-framework/), but the steps are listed below.
-    - Uninstall existing rush stack compiler (replace the x with the version installed in your package.json file):
+    - Uninstall the existing rush stack compiler (replace the x with the version installed in your package.json file):
       `npm uninstall @microsoft/rush-stack-compiler-3.x`
     - Install 4.2 version:
       `npm i @microsoft/rush-stack-compiler-4.2`